lbrilh/lbrilh.github.io/_miscellaneous/others-2.md

 weight: 3
 ---

-Speaker & presenter of "The Bitcoin Game" with Dr. Marcus Dapp (Head of Research at Bitcoin Suisse).
-TbC
+Speaker & co-developer of "The Bitcoin Game" with Dr. Marcus Dapp, Head of Research at Bitcoin Suisse.
+Our game offers an interactive offline group experience to explore the Bitcoin ecosystem from technological, economic, and societal perspectives.